Aviator1245/custompicorv32/README.md

 - **RISC-V GCC Toolchain**
   The Makefile is configured for the `riscv64-unknown-elf` toolchain.
-  If you use a different prefix (e.g. `riscv32-unknown-elf`), modify the Makefile accordingly.
+  If you use a different prefix (e.g. `riscv32-unknown-elf`), modify the Makefile's  accordingly.
   You can install or build one from the [RISC-V GNU Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).

 - **Simulator**